Updated August 23rd, 2018

 - Use “break-away” cords or cut the cord so there isn’t a loop

 - Keep cords out of reach by using a hook or cleat to fasten them high on the wall

 - Follow the window covering manufacturer’s instructions and read all the warnings.

-- Keep cribs, beds and playpens away from windows
+- Keep cribs, beds, playpens and other furniture away from windows

 Parent Safety Tips: